-a) Goods and services tax (GST) Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation b) Current and non-current classification
+a) Goods and services tax (GST) Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO).

 Receivables and payables are stated inclusive of GST receivable or payable.
 The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position.